-- Create a plan – You will not be able to see your goals materialized if you don’t consciously commit and have the willingness, and courage, to do what needs to be done, and change what needs to be changed.
-So, ask yourself, “What needs to change so that I can achieve my goals?”.
+- Create a plan - You will not be able to see your goals materialized if you don’t consciously commit and have the willingness, and courage, to do what needs to be done, and change what needs to be changed.
+So, ask yourself, “What needs to change so you can achieve your goals?”.

 - Chunk it down! - get specific and make it happen!
 The secret is chunking things down to smaller steps…This is crucial because it is about the specific action steps you will take to achieve your goals.
 It’s about getting specific to avoid the “How am I ever going to achieve that?”, which tends to make us feel overwhelmed and stop us in our tracks.
 Remember, vague desires lead to vague results.

 - Show up, follow through, stay with it – When you are committed, you believe in your vision and have the willingness to show up every day, *No.Matter.What*.
-And yes, there will be days in which you will question your progress, your success, and even in you’re on the right path, but know that committed people don’t give up, they learn from the mistakes and keep going.
+And yes, there will be days in which you will question your progress or your success, but committed people don’t give up, they learn from the mistakes and keep going.

 - Recognize the signs that you may be caught up in the “Shiny Object Syndrome” – Are you aware of how you get distracted?
 Find a way to assess new opportunities more quickly, make a decision and then stay focused and committed.

-Also, setting boundaries with yourself and others is crucial.
+Also, set boundaries, with yourself and others.
 The key to successfully achieving your goals is understanding the importance of how to manage your priorities, your precious energy and your time.